Ciaran Mullooly: Personal life

+Mullooly lives in Ballyleague, County Roscommon with his wife and two children.
+He was born in County Longford.

 Media career

 Mullooly started his career with the Longford Leader in 1985, before moving to the Cavan Leader newspaper aged 20.
 He joined RTÉ in 1993, where he worked on Ear to the Ground, and was the RTÉ News Midlands correspondent from 1995 until 2021.

 After retiring from RTÉ in June 2021, he worked as a tourism activator for Longford County Council.
 Mullooly is a published author and has written three books.

 Mullooly had been courted by Ireland's establishment parties "for decades" to run for office, however, he always refused to run.